chrisqiqiu/athena-history-nine/readme.md

 This is a project to get athena query history and save it to s3 <br />

+The cutoff date in config can be in formats e.g. "2 months ago" or "2019-05-20" or "" .
+Empty string means taking all the history

 ## Install required packages